MFalam/WECaps/README.md

 **Reconstraction results**

 Reconstraction results on 1 and 100 epoches.
-Digits at left are real images from MNIST and digits at right are corresponding reconstructed images.
+Digits at left are the real images from MNIST and digits at right are the corresponding reconstructed images.

 ![Epoch_0](pictures/epoch_0.png)